Skip to content

 SHARE

-When accidents or occur, the parties which the accident ultimately affects are mostly concerned about the health and well being of the potential injured.
-It is at this time that the evidence and documentation is required for a complete analysis and rapid responder services are crucial.
+When accidents occur, the parties the accident ultimately affects are primarily concerned about the health and well-being of the potential injured.
+At this time, evidence and documentation are required for a complete analysis, and rapid responder services are crucial.

-Corporations and risk departments of service and manufacturing companies have been instituting rapid responder teams where a proactive approach is adopted to collect, examine, document and analyze accidents shortly after they happen, in order to strength their position and have all the facts in the event of litigation.
+Corporations and risk departments of service and manufacturing companies have been instituting rapid responder teams.
+These teams adopt a proactive approach to collecting, examining, documenting, and analyzing accidents shortly after they happen.
+This strengthens their position and ensures that they have all the facts in the event of litigation.

-Shortly after accidents happen the evidence preservation starts to deteriorate in what most experts refer to as the four “PS” of fragility.
+Shortly after accidents happen, evidence preservation starts to deteriorate in what most experts refer to as the four “P's” of fragility.

 1. People